• Accessing dialysis while on holiday

 • High Use Health Card

-The High Use Health Card (HUHC) gives a general practice a higher government subsidy for patients with high health needs.
+The High Use Health Card gives a general practice a higher government subsidy for patients with high health needs.

 • Immunisation subsidy